 - 2 tablespoons fresh lemon juice, about 1 lemon

 - 2 tablespoons fresh lemon zest, about 2 lemons

 - Preheat the oven to 425°F and line a muffin pan with baking cups or lightly grease with butter.

-- In a large mixing bowl, add flour, baking powder, baking soda, salt, and poppy seeds and mix until well combined.
+- In a large bowl, add flour, baking powder, baking soda, salt, and poppy seeds and stir until well combined.

 - Transfer the wet ingredients to the dry ingredients and fold them together with a rubber spatula or wooden spoon until completely combined.
 Don’t overmix the batter or it will create a dense muffin.

 - Once set, divide the batter evenly across the muffin liners, the mixture should make 12 muffins.